-- "Accounting Reference Day Close" means the moment after which CDCP or any person maintaining an independent or follow-up records of the Bondholders (whichever is relevant in relation to the given issue of Bonds) registers transfer of the relevant Bond in accordance with the laws and rules binding on it (depending on what is relevant to the given issue of Bonds) as of the following day. - "Additional Issue Period" shall mean the period set out by the Issuer in accordance with Section 2.1 of these Joint Terms and Conditions and in accordance with the applicable laws. - "Applicant" shall have the meaning set out in Sections 12.4.1 and 12.4.2 of these Joint Terms and Conditions. - "Application" shall have the meaning set out in Sections 12.4.1 and 12.4.2 of these Joint Terms and Conditions. - "Authorized Attendee at Meeting" shall have the meaning set out in Section 12.2.1 of these Joint Terms and Conditions. - "Basket" means the value of a portfolio of securities, other assets, interest rates or other items indicated in the Bond Program Supplement as values on which the calculation of the Basket is based, to be determined as of each applicable date by the Calculation Agent using the Reference Rate Source. - "Bond Program" means the bond Program of the Issuer in the maximum volume of outstanding Bonds of CZK 30,000,000,000 (thirty billion Czech crowns), the Program term being 10 (ten) years. - "Bond Program Supplement" means a supplement to these Joint Terms and Conditions for each individual issue of Bonds issued under the Bond Program. - "Bondholder" shall have the meaning set out in Section 1.2 of these Joint Terms and Conditions. - "Bonds Act" means Act No. 190/2004 Coll., on Bonds, as amended, or any act or acts replacing it. - "Bonds" has the meaning set out in the introductory section of these Joint Terms and Conditions. - "Business Day" means (a) in relation to the CZK denominated Bonds, any day on which banks in the Czech Republic are open for business and on which inter-bank trades in CZK are cleared, (b) in relation to EUR denominated Bonds, any day on which banks are open in the Czech Republic and on which inter-bank trades are cleared, and on which the TARGET clearing system is also opened for business, and, for Bonds denominated in other than CZK or EUR, any day on which banks are opened and foreign exchange trades are cleared in the Czech Republic and the main Clearing Center for the currency in which the Bonds are denominated. - "Calculation Agent" has the meaning set out in the introductory section of these Joint Terms and Conditions.

-"Capital Markets Act" means Act No. 256/2004 Coll. the Capital Markets Act, as amended, or any act or acts replacing it.

-"CDCP" has the meaning set out in the introductory section of these Joint Terms and Conditions.

-"Clearing Center" for each individual currency means a place where Reference Rates are listed for the given currency and where inter-bank payments in such currency are cleared.
+- "Accounting Reference Day Close" means the moment after which CDCP or any person maintaining an independent or follow-up records of the Bondholders (whichever is relevant in relation to the given issue of Bonds) registers transfer of the relevant Bond in accordance with the laws and rules binding on it (depending on what is relevant to the given issue of Bonds) as of the following day. - "Additional Issue Period" shall mean the period set out by the Issuer in accordance with Section 2.1 of these Joint Terms and Conditions and in accordance with the applicable laws. - "Applicant" shall have the meaning set out in Sections 12.4.1 and 12.4.2 of these Joint Terms and Conditions. - "Application" shall have the meaning set out in Sections 12.4.1 and 12.4.2 of these Joint Terms and Conditions. - "Authorized Attendee at Meeting" shall have the meaning set out in Section 12.2.1 of these Joint Terms and Conditions. - "Bond Program" means the bond Program of the Issuer in the maximum volume of outstanding Bonds of CZK 30,000,000,000 (thirty billion Czech crowns), the Program term being 10 (ten) years. - "Bond Program Supplement" means a supplement to these Joint Terms and Conditions for each individual issue of Bonds issued under the Bond Program. - "Bondholder" shall have the meaning set out in Section 1.2 of these Joint Terms and Conditions. - "Bonds Act" means Act No. 190/2004 Coll., on Bonds, as amended, or any act or acts replacing it. - "Bonds" has the meaning set out in the introductory section of these Joint Terms and Conditions. - "Business Day" means (a) in relation to the CZK denominated Bonds, any day on which banks in the Czech Republic are open for business and on which inter-bank trades in CZK are cleared, (b) in relation to EUR denominated Bonds, any day on which banks are open in the Czech Republic and on which inter-bank trades are cleared, and on which the TARGET clearing system is also opened for business, and, for Bonds denominated in other than CZK or EUR, any day on which banks are opened and foreign exchange trades are cleared in the Czech Republic and the main Clearing Center for the currency in which the Bonds are denominated. - "Calculation Agent" has the meaning set out in the introductory section of these Joint Terms and Conditions. - "Capital Markets Act" means Act No. 256/2004 Coll. the Capital Markets Act, as amended, or any act or acts replacing it. - "CDCP" has the meaning set out in the introductory section of these Joint Terms and Conditions. - "Clearing Center" for each individual currency means a place where Reference Rates are listed for the given currency and where inter-bank payments in such currency are cleared.